DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 ## Makefile

-### Generating HTML Files
+### Generating HTML and PDF Files

-To generate the files in HTML format, follow these steps:
+To generate the files in HTML and PDF format, follow these steps:

 Open the terminal window, then navigate to the root directory of the project using the command.
 ```